Sound Fountain

 In 1951 and 1952 when David and Sam Josefowitz launched their Handel Society and Chamber Music Society labels, they had the brilliant idea to start the MMS subscription label in the US.
 Potential clients were lured into buying a sampler disc at an affordable introductory price, or were offered a selection of records at $ 1.00 a piece or even just one dollar.

 In the early advertisements the series is named Musical Masterworks Society.
 Like Don Gabor with his Masterworks label, obviously also the Josefowitz brothers were told by Columbia that the word "Masterwork" could not be used in the name.
-"Masterworks" had been in use by Columbia already since the nineteen thirties.
+"Masterworks" had been in use by Columbia already since the nineteen thirties and was registered.
 Gabor changed Masterworks into Masterseal.
-The Josefowitz brothers change Masterworks into Masterpiece and the undertaking is then called Musical Masterpiece Society.
+The Josefowitz brothers changed Masterworks into Masterpiece and the undertaking is then called Musical Masterpiece Society.

 The cover of the recording of Piano Concerto No. 1 and Variations Serieuses of Felix Mendelssohn-Bartholdy performed by Frank Pelleg and Walter Goehr conducting the Winterthur Symphony Orchestra on CHS 1127.
 As a Concert Hall Society recording it was removed from the catalog in 1953 so it could reappear later on the new label.